MitoProfiles/MitoCarta/README.md

 # to run the dataframe with human genome
 mitocarta::mitocarta_data$B_Human_All_Genes

-# to run the daaframe with mitochondria patways
+# to run the daaframe with mitochondria pathways
 mitocarta::mitocarta_data$C_MitoPathways
 ```